 The simplest two stage dust collection system uses a trashcan separator lid and these work well for "chip collection" but poorly for fine dust collection.
 They can keep wood from beating up your filters and protect your dust collector impeller.
 I had many years of excellent service from my simple Woodstock (made by Grizzly and sold by many) plastic garbage can lid separator, but did have to seal the hoses and add insulation foam to seal the lid to the trashcan.
 Sadly, my separator totally failed to work when I upgraded my dust collector and began using larger hoses.
-With the 4" hoses going to it, it worked fine.
-When I went to 6" hoses going to 4" just as they entered that unit, it simply emptied my 40-gallon trashcan of all but large blocks.
-Most others who upgraded their hoses from 4" to 6" and had a 1.5 hp or larger blower found their trashcan separators equally useless.
-That bigger duct allows so much air to be moved that it simply sucks all out of the trashcan but the heavy blocks.
-If you read over the theory on drop boxes and swirl tubes, you will find you only need a 5' 1" diameter trash can that stands about 7' tall to work with an 800 CFM airflow.
-I've done a lot of experimenting with cyclonic separation tops and they work better, but tend to cause even more resistance than a cyclone.
+With the 4" hoses going to it, the trashcan separators work fine.
+When I went to 6" hoses the additional airflow simply simply emptied my 40-gallon trashcan of all but largest blocks.
+You can still make something that will work but the result needs a 5' 1" diameter trash can that stands about 7' tall to work with an 800 CFM airflow and to work with a 1000 CFM the trashcan ends up being much taller than we can fit under standard eight foot tall ceilings.
+I've done a lot of experimenting with cyclonic separation tops and they work better, but generate even more resistance than a cyclone.
 Many of us are still working on a viable solution that will work with a high airflow and still be as easy to use and empty as the trashcan.

 Small Shop Cyclones